crownstone/website/business/08-wireless-alarms.md

 background-image: banner-wireless-alarms
 banner-caption: Wireless Alarms
 segments:
-  - slogan: Healthcare organisations
+  - slogan: Mental care
     image: /images/wireless-alarms/healthcare_1
-  - slogan: "Integrators: Tech companies"
+  - slogan: Elderly care
     image: /images/wireless-alarms/integrators_1
   - slogan: Business
     image: /images/wireless-alarms/business
 applications:
   - title: Ring bell button
     description: A button placed next to a door to ring someone in the office.
-No wires are needed for installation.
+No wires needed.
     image: /images/wireless-alarms/button_1.svg
     image-alt: ring bell button
   - title: Fire alarm button
     description: A button placed next to a fire alarm for a call to BHV personnel.
     image: /images/wireless-alarms/button_2.svg
     image-alt: fire alarm button
   - title: Indicator button
     description: A button placed next to a machine to indicate if something is wrong or  that an action needs to be carried out.
     image: /images/wireless-alarms/button_3.svg
     image-alt: indicator button
   - title: Customer satisfaction button
     description: Green/red buttons can be placed for customers to rate the service received.
-Based on the feedback, further actions can be taken.
     image: /images/wireless-alarms/button_4.svg
     image-alt: customer satisfaction button
   - title: Occupation button
-    description: A button placed  in a meeting room to indicate when someone is occupying or leaving that room.
+    description: A button placed in a meeting room to reserve or cancel it.
     image: /images/wireless-alarms/button_5.svg
     image-alt: occupation button
   - title: Customized button